 - You may change Geant4 environment user variables by adding a .ucshrc file located in the directory /home/local1.
-By default, the following variables have been set to 1 : G4UI_USE_TCSH (for User Interface) , G4VIS_USE_OPENGLX (for Visualization) and G4UI_USE_QT (Qt interface).
+By default, the following variables have been set to 1 : G4UI_USE_TCSH (for User Interface), G4UI_USE_QT (Qt interface) and G4VIS_USE_OPENGLX (for Visualization).

 - You may create a new disk in your virtual machine in case you need more space for your data.
 All instructions are given in the above cited README file.

 - You can start OpenOffice with the soffice command

 - Under Windows, you may encounter problems if the disks (internal & external hard drives, USB keys...) where you uncompress your files have been formatted in the FAT32 format.
-Use NTFS formatted disks only (same remark for USB keys - see for eg this link for Windows or this link for Mac).
+Use NTFS formatted disks only (same remark for USB keys - see for e.g. this link for Mac).

 The download statistics are shown below.